FTBpro/count-von-count/README.md

 # General Overview

 Count-von-Count is a web server that uses Redis as a database.
 When a client wants to tell the server on an event that should be counted, he calls it in the following format: <server_ip>/<action_name>?<params>.
 This calls always return a 1X1 empty pixel, for reducing the overhead in calling it form javascripts clients.
 A configuration file, [von_vount.config](#counting-configuration), which is defined in the server, sets the rules of the counting - what to update for each action.
+No coding is needed!
 The updates are synchronously committed to the database.
 The sever also has an api for retrieving the data.

 #Installation